 P4 explains that when a student receives a specific task, they will quickly complete it so they can engage in the assigned activity with the dog and describes that the dog can participate in the lesson in two ways - active and passive: "In a passive way, the student comes to pet the dog or give it a command for the activity they have completed.
 In an active way, the dog and the student work together to do the task, which is a big motivator because the student is not alone.
-Even if they make a mistake, the dog is there to help.".
-After completing the task, describes P4, the student needs to take the dog to its place and give it a command.
+Even if they make a mistake, the dog to its place and give it a command.
 In the end, the student is satisfied because they completed their task and worked with the dog, and the dog is satisfied because someone petted it and gave it a treat, which creates a connection, and positive effects are seen in both directions.
 "It is also important", continues P4 "that the other students carefully observe the activity between the student and the dog, focusing on the problem and solution, thereby learning together.
-This increases motivation for work among the other students in the class."
+This increases motivation for work among the other students in the class.".
 To sum up, a therapy dog creates a sense of comfort and relaxation in the classroom, helps children to develop respect for themselves and others, build self-confidence, and believe in their own abilities.